Danmwas0543/alx-zero_day/README.md

-My first readme using github
+My first readme in alx